lm3nitro/Projects/Metasploit/MSFvenom.md

 ![Pasted image 20240502094200](https://github.com/lm3nitro/Projects/assets/55665256/92706414-50e2-4614-85b6-e2b7560e74d7)

 MSFvenom is a versitile tool in the Metaspolit Framwork  used for generated varios types of payloads and shellcode.
-It allows penetration tested and security researcherd to create custom payloads for exploitation., bypassing defenses, and gaining remote access to target systems.
+It allows penetration tested and security researcherd to create custom payloads for exploitation, bypassing defenses, and gaining remote access to target systems.

 Key Features:
 + Payload Generation